Are you a CIT major about to graduate? This page has information about internships and capstone experiences for CIT majors.

 About capstones and internships in CIT

-Every undergraduate student at Marshall has a capstone experience class as part of their degree.
+Every undergraduate student at Marshall has a capstone or internship experience class as part of their degree.
 In CIT, there are two options:

 - Internship: a structured work experience where the student gains practical knowledge and skills outside the traditional classroom setting.
 Each internship involves cooperation between the sponsoring organization (employer), the student, and the CIT chair.
 A 3-credit internship requires 120 hours of supervised experience with the sponsoring organization.